rakoth-gri/gri_slider/readme.md

 - **comment** defines the comment to a specific picture (**optional**)
 - **controlImg** defines the type of icon for slider control buttons stylizing (**optional**). **It's enought to define 'controlImg' prop only in the first item of MY_SLIDE_LIST**

-Types of values that can be assigned to each of the props:
+Types of values for each prop in the **list** item:

 - **slideImg** --> string
 - **comment** --> string | null | undefined
 - **controlImg** --> string | null | undefined

-#### 'options' - the optional property for customizing styles of main container (.gri-slider).
+#### 2.2 'options' - the optional property for customizing styles of main container (.gri-slider).
 This is a javascript CSSStyleDeclaration object kind of:

 ```javascript
 {